Switzerland

 - HEKS (Hilfswerk der Evangelischen Kirchen Schweiz) is the aid organization of the Protestant Churches of Switzerland.

-- Diakonia has provided funding to a number of highly biased and politicized NGOs active in the Arab-Israeli conflict including the Alternative Information Center, B’Tselem, Gisha, Kerem Navot, Physicians for Human Rights – Israel, and Who Profits.
+- HEKS has provided funding to a number of highly biased and politicized NGOs active in the Arab-Israeli conflict including Zochrot, Emek Shaveh, Akevot, World Council of Churches, and Ma’an Development Center.

 Medico International Switzerland